microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

     Additionally, the resulting experiences need to be maintainable, including easy authoring of new features and reviewing of changes for possible collaboration issues.
     For code authors, it should be easy to find the right way to do something, and know it will be robust.
     For code reviews, it should be obvious in review, only looking at the changed code, if it might introduce a collaboration related issue (such as unexpected merge behavior, issues collaborating with previous or future versions of the app, inability to open old document, etc.).
-    This needs to be true, even for a novice users of shared tree without experience writing collaborative experiences.
+    This needs to be true, even for novice users of shared tree without experience writing collaborative experiences.

-    One way this is achieved is to ensure work and requirements specific to collaboration support will be easy to discover when relevant and easy learn about and handle when needed.
+    One way this is achieved is to ensure work and requirements specific to collaboration support will be easy to discover when relevant and easy to learn about and handle when needed.
     For example, if adding a new editing operation, it should be obvious how to ensure the required application invariants hold—even across merges—, and what the implications are for deployment and cross version collaboration.

 -   Adopt Shared Tree without concern for having to migrate to another solution due to hitting limitations.

     This means that if a developer wants to make a change that interacts with collaboration, the fact that their application is powered by shared tree will not be a limiting factor on what can be achieved.
-    This includes compatibility between different application or version of an applications, scalability, availability, merge quality etc.
+    This includes compatibility between different applications or versions of an application, scalability, availability, merge quality, etc.
     More concretely, if faced with a new application collaboration requirement, it should be practical to either build it on top of shared tree or extend shared tree to support it.
     Doing this should not require major reworking of either the application or shared tree implementations, not require extending it in a way that the upstream shared tree would not be willing to maintain.

--   Generalize investments into improved user experiences across many different application.
+-   Generalize investments into improved user experiences across many different applications.

     As much as possible, shared tree should serve as a framework for sharing generalized collaborative logic, and a good default library of such logic.
     For example merge resolution strategies, compatibility adapters, debug tools, common schema etc, can be generalized for easy use by all users of Shared Tree.